Tobi-De/dj-shop-cart/README.md

 ## Todos

 - More examples
+- Complete the example project
 - Add api reference
 - Add Used by section to readme
 - Write more tests
-- Add local dev section to readme